turingschool/curriculum/source/paths/elevate/maximizing_heroku.markdown

 You've gotten an application up and running, but how do you make sure it stays up and highly responsive?

+## Touring the Web Interface

+A poweruser is going to use Toolbelt to do most everything from the terminal.
+But there are a lot of things you can do in the web interface.
+Let's take a look at several of them including:

+* scaling dyno numbers and size
+* browse and manage addons
+* display the deployment history
+* control who has deployment access
+* change the name, 404, domain names, and ownership

 ## Scaling Web Processes

 Even with threading, the traffic a single dyno can serve is limited.
 The easiest way to scale the number of concurrent requests your application can handle is to increase the number of dynos.